Using Finite Element Analysis (FEA) to Identify Delamination of Composites Materials

 The example below uses advanced Finite Element Analysis (FEA) to look at delamination of a bolted joint due to an overload during operation.

-How to prevent delamination in composites
+How to prevent delamination in composite materials

 Using the FEA method, we can simulate the delamination of the structural component.
 In the example below we look at the structural evaluation of a multi-layered composite flange (AS4-PEEK) under dynamic loading.